Learn more about...

 CoS fees are payable by the hiring department. £525 is the standard rate.

-• ISC will rise by 32% for CoS assigned from 16 December 2025, these increases are estimated to be £480 for first 12 months plus £240 for each additional 6 months) in addition to the CoS fee.
+• ISC will rise by 32% for CoS assigned from 16 December 2025; these increases are estimated to be £480 for the first 12 months, plus £240 for each additional 6 months) in addition to the CoS fee.

 One Virtual Credit card should be raised for the total of the CoS and ISC fees.
 The supplier name should be ‘UK Visa & Immigration’ or ‘UKVI’.
 The cost is VAT-exempt.

-The Staff Compliance team will advise the total VCC sum that will need to be generated by the hiring department, once skilled worker visa route is identified and eligibility.
-Due to above cost increases, Staff Compliance Team may advise to raise Virtual Credit card slightly over the required total, to avoid any payment issues and delays.
-Any non-spend will return to the applicable budget.
+The Staff Compliance team will advise on the total VCC amount required to be generated by the hiring department, once the skilled worker visa route is identified and eligibility is confirmed.
+Due to the above cost increases, the Staff Compliance Team may advise raising the Virtual Credit card amount slightly above the required total to avoid payment issues or delays.
+Any unspent amount will be returned to the applicable budget.

 Other mandatory / additional requirements for sponsorship

-Before a Certificate of Sponsorship (CoS) can be applied for/assigned, the Individual will need to provide evidence they meet any other Skilled Worker Route requirements, including:
+Before a Certificate of Sponsorship (CoS) can be applied for/assigned, the individual will need to provide evidence that they meet any other Skilled Worker Route requirements, including:

 For all sponsored roles: